R6 Siege Guide:

 Ask anchors to check cameras at the beginning of the round and tell you where enemies are coming from.
 Important yet often underutilized information is about the default camera that has been shot down.

-Putting your team in 4vs5 immediate disadvantage at the beginning of the round does not help, at all.
+Putting your team at a 4vs5 immediate disadvantage at the beginning of the round does not help, at all.

 Just like map knowledge, knowing when to react and rotate comes with experience.
 Nonetheless, focusing on wasting attackers’ time rather than getting kills will be a great start.